Apophenia: Causes

-Although there is no confirmed reason as to why apophenia occurs, there are some respected theories.
+Although there is no confirmed reason for why apophenia occurs, there are some respected theories.

 Models of pattern recognition

 Pattern recognition is a cognitive process that involves retrieving information either from long-term, short-term, or working memory and matching it with information from stimuli.
 There are three different ways in which this may happen and go wrong, resulting in apophenia.

 Template matching

 The stimulus is compared to templates, which are abstracted or partial representations of previously seen stimuli.
 These templates are stored in long-term memory as a result of past learning or educational experiences.
 For example, D, d, D, d, D and d are all recognized as the same letter.
 Template-matching detection processes, when applied to more complex data sets (such as, for example, a painting or clusters of data) can result in the wrong template being matched.
 A false positive detection will result in apophenia.